realm/realm-java/examples/rxJavaExample/README.md

 - Observables might have a default Scheduler they operate on that is different than the one the RealmObject was created on.

-- RealmObjects auto-update.
+- RealmObjects are live objects that automatically staty up to date.
 Observables that operate on multiple "versions" will most likely not work as expected.

 - Retrofit automatically offload to a worker thread.

 - Use Realm async API instead of subscribeOn to offload Realm work.

+- You can use Realm.copyFromRealm to make a copy of Realm data

 ## Resources (TODO)